Netanyahu criticized, praised for migrant deal decision

-JERUSALEM (AP) — Prime Minister Benjamin Netanyahu’s decision to put on hold a deal to resettle African migrants in Western nations has drawn both criticism and praise.The deal with the United Nations would see half the 35,000 migrants in Israel relocated.
-Netanyahu suspended the deal late Monday just hours after announcing it.
+JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu’s decision to put on hold a deal to resettle thousands of African migrants in Western nations drew both criticism and praise on Tuesday with critics slamming the prime minister for folding to pressure from hawks in his coalition soon after announcing the plan.

-Netanyahu is set to meet with Israeli residents of areas with large migrant populations.
+Netanyahu on Monday night suspended the agreement with the United Nations just hours after touting it on national television.
+He said he was freezing the deal until he could meet with Israeli residents of south Tel Aviv, areas with large migrant populations who feel slighted by the deal.

-Labor Party leader Avi Gabbay called the decision: “sad, troubling and even a little scary that decisions are made that way.”
+Netanyahu had announced Monday afternoon that Israel agreed to cancel the planned expulsion of the migrants in a deal with the United Nations.
+The deal called for sending about half of the 35,000 African migrants to Western nations and allowing the rest to remain in Israel.

 Most Read Nation & World Stories